July 28–August 6, 2014

 University of California, Los Angeles

-Beyond the Digitized Slide Library is an eight-day summer institute currently underway at the University of California, Los Angeles, July 28–August 6, 2014.
-Major support for the program has been provided by the Getty Foundation.
-Participants are learning about debates and key concepts in the digital humanities and gaining hands-on experience with tools and techniques for art historical research (including metadata basics, data visualization, network graphs, and digital mapping).
+Beyond the Digitized Slide Library was an eight-day summer institute at the University of California, Los Angeles, July 28–August 6, 2014.
+Major support for the program was provided by the Getty Foundation.
+Participants learned about debates and key concepts in the digital humanities and gained hands-on experience with tools and techniques for art historical research (including metadata basics, data visualization, network graphs, and digital mapping).

-Want to follow along?
-You can see our collaborative notes here, follow the Twitterstream at #doingdah14, and see photos from the Institute here.
-We’re also posting slides and lecture notes as they become available.
+You can see our collaborative notes here, find our tweets at #doingdah14, and see photos from the Institute here.
+We’ve also posted slides and lecture notes whenever possible, and we’ve created a Storify of the Institute.

-UCLA’s team of leading digital humanities technologists is joined by faculty members:
+UCLA’s team of leading digital humanities technologists was joined by faculty members:

 - Johanna Drucker (Bernard and Martin Breslauer Professor of Bibliography, Information Studies)